ahmetkca/chatgpt-unofficial-api-docker/README.md

 There is a docker-compose file that will build a docker image with all the dependencies and run it.

+You can use `http://localhost:8080/docs` to test the API or you can use postman.

 _*(Optional)*_ There is also a postman collection that you can use to test the API.

 Create a `.env` file with the following content: